t404owo/t404owo-bot-discord/SELF-HOSTING.md

 With this project, you can Host it 24/7 on `glitch.com` or just use it normal with `node.js` on your PC.
-For PC users, make sure you install all the packages im package.json using `npm i` in terminal(shell, cmd)
+For PC users, make sure you install node.js version 16.9 or higher and install all the packages im package.json using `npm i` in terminal(shell, cmd)

 for glitch and VS code: